 Passo del Colombardo is a high mountain pass at an elevation of 1.898m (6,227ft) above the sea level, located in the province of Turin in the Italian region Piedmont.

-The road over the pass, also known as Col de Colombardo is mostly gravel.
+The road to the summit, also known as Col de Colombardo is mostly unpaved.
 It has been recently renovated.
 The road is narrow, very steep, and usually closed in winters.

-On the summit there’s a small church, called Santuario della Madonna degli Angeli.
-The name of the pass has its origin probably in the name of a wind that blows from the Lombardy.
+At the summit there’s a small church, called Santuario della Madonna degli Angeli.
+The name of the pass has its origin, probably, in the name of a wind that blows from the Lombardy.